 What to keep in mind

-• Create separate versions when repurposing social media videos instead of uploading the same video everywhere
+- Create engaging videos by repurposing other social media videos instead of uploading the same video everywhere

 6. TikTok video sizes

 For TikTok video, assume vertical first.
-The safest and most effective format is 1080×1920 (9:16) for both organic videos and video ads.
+The safest and most effective format and TikTok video size ratio is 1080×1920 (9:16) for both organic videos and video ads.

-TikTok is built around full-screen, mobile-first viewing.
+TikTok video dimensions are built around full-screen, mobile-first viewing.
 If your video doesn’t match that format, it will immediately feel out of place.

 Key formats to know